 What inspections should I order for an older Roanoke property?

-- Start with a general inspection, then consider pest, radon, chimney, sewer or septic, HVAC, and any specialty evaluations based on age and condition.
+- Start with a general inspection, then consider pest, radon, sewer or septic, and WDI.

 How do historic district rules affect exterior remodeling in Roanoke?